-A look at the shareholders of First Financial Northwest, Inc. (NASDAQ:FFNW) can tell us which group is most powerful.
+A look at the shareholders of First Derivatives plc (LON:FDP) can tell us which group is most powerful.
 Insiders often own a large chunk of younger, smaller, companies while huge companies tend to have institutions as shareholders.
-We also tend to see lower insider ownership in companies that were previously publicly owned.
+Companies that used to be publicly owned tend to have lower insider ownership.

-What Does The Institutional Ownership Tell Us About First Financial Northwest?
+What Does The Institutional Ownership Tell Us About First Derivatives?

-As you can see, institutional investors own 43% of First Financial Northwest.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
+First Derivatives already has institutions on the share registry.
+Indeed, they own 58% of the company.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see First Financial Northwest's historic earnings and revenue, below, but keep in mind there's always more to the story.
+You can see First Derivatives's historic earnings and revenue, below, but keep in mind there's always more to the story.

-It would appear that 6.5% of First Financial Northwest shares are controlled by hedge funds.
+Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
+It looks like hedge funds own 6.3% of First Derivatives shares.
 That's interesting, because hedge funds can be quite active and activist.
 Many look for medium term catalysts that will drive the share price higher.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.

 General Public Ownership